-Saxo Bank and Plus500 are leading online brokers in 2021 with excellent trading experiences.
+Saxo Bank and Plus500 are leading online brokers with excellent trading experiences.
 Saxo Bank offers superior market research and a reliable mobile app.
 It has a transparent fee structure and provides VIP discounts.
 Saxo Bank has top-tier licenses from ASIC, SFC, FSA, MAS, FINMA, and FCA.
 We recommend it for traders of all levels of experience.

 |Broker Name||Saxo Bank||Plus500|

 |Regulation||FCA (UK), FINMA (Switzerland), ASIC and FSC (Australia), and JFSA (Japan)||FCA, ASIC, CySEC, FSCA, FMA, MAS, FSA|

 |Tradable Assets||40,000 instruments, forex, spot FX, FX options, NDFs) CFDs, stocks, stock options, ETFs, ETNs, futures, and 33,000 bonds (available only via phone)||Forex, Commodities, Individual shares, ETFs, Options, Cryptocurrencies.|

 |Min Deposit||$10,000 (£500) for ‘Classic’ Account, Higher entry ‘Platinum’ ($200K) and ‘VIP’ ($1M) accounts||$100|

 Plus500 offers several funding options and a minimum deposit fee of US$100.
 It has licenses from ASIC, MAS, and FCA.
 We recommend it for experienced traders because of its limited educational tools.